-With Fontwork you can create graphical text art objects for making your work more attractive.
-There are many different settings for text art objects (line, area, position, size, and more), so you have a large choice.
+With Fontwork you can create graphical text art objects to make your work more attractive.
+There are many settings for text art objects (line, area, position, size, and more), so you have many choices.
 You will surely find one that fits your document.

-Fontwork is available with each component of OOo, but you will notice small differences in the way that each component displays it.
+Fontwork is available with each component of AOO, but you will notice small differences in the way that each component displays it.

-The Fontwork toolbars
+The Fontwork Toolbars